wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 2.1.6 =
+Fixes an undefined function in the widget.

 = 2.1.5 =
 Adds an option to the Performance tab to defer iframe loads until the page footer.